-One of the most frequent question we get in our office from annulment prospects is how long they have to wait before they can file an annulment in Nevada.
+One of the most frequent question we get in our office from annulment prospects is “how long do I have to wait before I can file an annulment in Nevada?”

-One common misconception is that you have to wait a certain amount of time before filing an annulment .
-It might be the case in some other states, however, you can start the process of filing an annulment in Nevada as early as the day after the marriage took place.
+A common misconception is that you have to wait a certain amount of time after the marriage before you are eligible to file an annulment.
+You might have to wait in some other states, however, you can start the process of filing an annulment in Nevada as early as the day after the marriage took place.

-As a matter of fact, the sooner you file your annulment, the better.
+As a matter of fact, even though there is no time limit on filing an annulment in Nevada, the sooner you file, the better.

 TIME LIMIT ON FILING AN ANNULMENT IN NEVADA